tarantool/doc/doc/book/box/box_space.rst

       single-precision floating point numbers, or double-precision floating point numbers, or exact numbers.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
+    * **double**: double-precision floating point numbers.
+      Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **boolean**: true or false.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **decimal**: exact number returned from a function in the